WojciechMatuszewski/programming-notes/aws-stuff.md

 * you **only have to tick 1 box to make it work**

+- if you want notifications about auto-healing you should **look into CloudWatch (events)**.
+There is no native ops-work integration when it comes to auto-healing and sns.

 #### Instances

 - there are multiple instance types: